kareemassad/SYSC3110_Project/README.md

 Our UNO game application is designed to support easy extension and modification without disrupting existing modules.
 Follow these guidelines:

-Encapsulate Changes: Kept modifications localized within separate classes or methods to avoid affecting the fundamental logic.This ensures high cohesion due to modularity.
+-Encapsulate Changes: Kept modifications localized within separate classes or methods to avoid affecting the fundamental logic.This ensures high cohesion due to modularity.

-Utilize Interfaces and Inheritance: Use interfaces for new functionalities and inheritance for extending behaviors, ensuring compatibility with existing components.
+-Utilize Interfaces and Inheritance: Use interfaces for new functionalities and inheritance for extending behaviors, ensuring compatibility with existing components.
 This ensures loose coupling between classes.

-Unit Testing: Develop unit tests for new functionalities or modified behaviors to maintain stability.
+-Unit Testing: Develop unit tests for new functionalities or modified behaviors to maintain stability.

 ### Changes to structure and UML